If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 map

-The picture on glass no.1626 shows a building labeled 'Kaiserliches Postamt' (Imperial Post Office).
-No further information could be found for this building.
+The picture on glass no. 1626 [right] shows a building labeled 'Kaiserliches Postamt' (Imperial Post Office).

-Note that there is another town by the name Oelsnitz: Oelsnitz (Vogtland).
+Note that there is another town by the name Oelsnitz: Oelsnitz (Vogtl).

 [scale]